vuejs/docs/src/api/sfc-spec.md

 <script src="./script.js"></script>
 ```

-Beware that `src` imports follow the same path resolution rules to webpack module requests, which means:
+Beware that `src` imports follow the same path resolution rules as webpack module requests, which means:

 - Relative paths need to start with `./`
 - You can import resources from npm dependencies: